Server-Side Tracking: What It Fixes and What It Doesn't

 The 27-store audit

 In April 2026 we crawled the public HTML of 27 top DTC Shopify brands across apparel, beauty, food and beverage, and home goods.
 Names you would recognize.
-Every brand in the sample is a recognizable category leader with substantial traffic and an active paid-social presence.
-We looked for signatures of the four major server-side rescue pipes (Elevar, Stape, Littledata, Analyzify) plus generic custom-subdomain sGTM patterns (tag.*, tags.*, gtm.*, analytics.*, sgtm.*).
-The full crawl method and the complete list of detection regex is published with the sibling article at /blog/shopify-ga4-revenue-mismatch.
+Every one is a category leader with real traffic and an active paid-social presence.

 What server-side tracking does fix

-If your audience skews iOS Safari, if you run paid social at scale, and if your current Pixel and CAPI dedup is clean, server-side tracking will recover attribution that client-side cannot.
-Stape's own 10-day internal test showed 3.29% of events recovered from ad blockers and 20.71% from Safari ITP mechanisms.
-Those are real numbers.
-For a store already capturing 92% of events, adding sGTM recovers a few more percentage points.
-That is a fair description of the upside.
+If your audience is heavy iOS Safari, if you run paid social at scale, and if your dedup is clean, server-side tracking will pull back attribution that client-side can't.
+Stape's own 10-day test recovered 3.29% of events from ad blockers and 20.71% from Safari ITP.
+Real numbers, not marketing rounding.

 What server-side tracking cannot touch

-Events that never fire.
-If a consent management platform suppresses the tag based on the user's rejection, no request leaves the browser.
-The server-side container has nothing to receive.
-In Germany and France, roughly 40% of visitors reject cookies when the banner gives them an equally visible choice.
-The Advance Metrics 2024 study observed 40.6% rejection across 1.2 million interactions on B2B sites spanning Germany, France, Switzerland, and the US. etracker's 2025 benchmark pegs data loss on fully compliant German banners at roughly 60%.
-Bielova et al. 2024 in USENIX Security ran controlled experiments with 3,947 participants in France and measured 17-47% rejection depending on banner design.
-None of those rejected sessions are recoverable by sGTM.
-They originate in a browser state where origin was never permitted.
+In Germany and France, roughly 40% of visitors reject cookies when the banner gives them a fair choice.
+The Advance Metrics 2024 study saw 40.6% rejection across 1.2 million interactions. etracker's 2025 benchmark puts data loss on fully compliant German banners at around 60%.
+Bielova et al. measured 17-47% rejection in controlled experiments with 3,947 people in France.

 "Modern privacy regulations are not about technology.
 They are about consent.
 If a visitor did not give you consent for tracking, it does not matter how you collect data, client-side, server-side, whatever."
 (Julius Fedorovicius, Analytics Mania, updated November 2025)

-This is not a bug.
-It is how Shopify explicitly designed the Customer Events system.
-Shopify staff member Alan_G, writing on community.shopify.dev/t/shop-pay-and-web-pixel-events/17696: "it's expected behaviour that the events don't fire in the Shop Pay view."
-The staff member added that enabling tracking inside the Shop Pay view is "on our radar" for "the medium-term."
-The thread is from 2024.
-Nothing has shipped since.
+This isn't a bug.
+It's how Shopify designed the Customer Events system on purpose.
+A Shopify staff member put it in writing: "it's expected behaviour that the events don't fire in the Shop Pay view."
+The fix is "on our radar" for "the medium-term."

-And it is not only Shopify. iOS users who deny App Tracking Transparency never transmit the IDFA to any app at all.
-Adjust's 2025 benchmark puts industry-wide opt-in at 35%.
-AppsFlyer's broader post-ATT report (April 2025) shows 50% global opt-in among users who saw the prompt.
-Either number means a large chunk of iOS users is missing at the device layer, not the network layer.
-Server-side tracking cannot reconstruct what the hardware never emitted.
-Nothing can.
+And this isn't a Shopify-only problem. iOS users who deny App Tracking Transparency never send the IDFA to any app at all.
+Adjust's 2025 benchmark puts opt-in at 35%.
+AppsFlyer's April 2025 report shows 50% among users who saw the prompt.

 The Shopify origination gap